Loading...

 The best thing about these tax credits is that they are off-limits, which is a big encouragement for anyone who wants to convert to a solar energy system for their home or business.

-Does Power Purchase Agreement (PPA) Get You a Solar Tax Credit?
+Does a Power Purchase Agreement (PPA) Get You a Solar Tax Credit?

 In this case, the solar company that sells you the electricity will be eligible for the credits.

-How Long Will Federal Solar Tax Credit Last?
+How Long Will the Federal Solar Tax Credit Last?

-It’s one of the critical things to consider because federal tax credit on solar panels won’t last forever.
-So if you want to make the most of the tax credit, now is the right time.
+It’s critical to consider because federal tax credit on solar panels won’t last forever.
+So, if you want to make the most of the tax credit, now is the right time.
 At the start of the solar tax credit initiatives, the federal government offered a flat 26% credit.

 Is it Possible to Claim Solar Tax Credit Twice?